Blog Post December 9, 2025 | 14 minutes read

 Faster updates across all digital channels

-Instead of manual updates that can introduce errors and take time away from other higher-priority tasks, PXDC enables real-time publishing and version control, so any product data updates are instantly reflected on your ecommerce site, marketplaces and retail partners.
+Instead of manual updates that can introduce errors and take time away from other higher-priority tasks, PXDC enables real-time publishing and version control, so any product data updates are instantly reflected on your ecommerce homepage, marketplaces and retail partners.

 Product Experience Data Cloud allows for the agility brands need to respond quickly to market changes, seasonal promotions or compliance updates — without manual rework.
+You can highlight popular products at the top of the page and trigger a sense of urgency to drive faster purchases.

 Quick and easy syndication to retailers and marketplaces